technosophos/k8s-helm/docs/architecture.md

 This document describes the Helm architecture at a high level.

+Helm is a package manager for Kubernetes that resembles operating system package managers like `apt`, `yum`, and `homebrew`.
+Packages are called _charts_, and Helm is a tool for managing Kubernetes resources using charts.

 ## The Purpose of Helm

-Helm is a tool for managing Kubernetes packages called _charts_.
 Helm can do the following:

+- Install and manage packaged Kubernetes resources
+  - Search for existing charts
+  - Install and uninstall charts into an existing Kubernetes cluster
+  - Manage the releases of charts that have been installed with Helm
+- Create and manage packages of Kubernetes resources
   - Create new charts from scratch
   - Package charts into chart archive (tgz) files
   - Interact with chart repositories where charts are stored
-- Install and uninstall charts into an existing Kubernetes cluster
-- Manage the releases of charts that have been installed with Helm

 For Helm, there are three important concepts:

 1. The _chart_ is a bundle of information necessary to create an instance of a Kubernetes application.
+This is done by expanding a chart into Kubernetes resources.
-2. The _config_ contains configuration information that can be merged into a packaged chart to create a releasable object.
+2. The _config_ (_values_) contains configuration information that can be merged into a packaged chart to create a releasable object.
 3. A _release_ is a running instance of a _chart_, combined with a specific _config_.